vitessio/website/content/en/docs/16.0/user-guides/configuration-basic/reparenting.md

 ![vtctld-reparenting](../img/vtctld-reparenting.png)

 {{< info >}}
 The Vitess operator performs this step automatically when a container is gracefully brought down by Kubernetes, which also takes care of the use case of a software rollout.
 If a container or pod is brought down abruptly or crashes, then the primary will be unavailable until Kubernetes restarts it.
-However, if `vtorc` is also deployed, it will detect this and failover to another eligible replica as the primary. `vtorc` will not intervene during a graceful shut down.
+However, if `VTOrc` is also deployed, it will detect this and failover to another eligible replica as the primary. `VTOrc` will not intervene during a graceful shut down.
 {{< /info >}}

-If you are running `vtorc`, you can perform the same function from the dashboard by doing a drag-and-drop operation of the nodes.

 For more information, please refer to the [Reparenting](../../configuration-advanced/reparenting) section.